Porting & optimization

 OpenACC’s vector and worker are often misunderstood.
 In practice, for most uses, you may safely ignore worker and rely only the vector as an alias for Thread in OpenMP, HIP or CUDA terminology.
 Assuming a worker count defaulting to 1, the vector width represents the number of thread in a thread block.

 OpenMP is very declarative in its design, it is used to describe an end result (without much care for the implementation).
 It does not express technical details about the how, but a documentation of the the what (expected result).
 One could argue that, as long as the end result is correct as per the documentation, the implementation is valid.
 Though sometimes, very specific behaviors are expected behind vague OpenMP constructs.
-As such, it is very valuable to see how an OpenMP implementation works, some details can be read on the GNU OpenMP implementation documentation and the source code of the GNU or the LLVM implementation.
+As such, it is very valuable to see how an OpenMP implementation works, some details can be read on the GCC OpenMP implementation documentation and the source code of the GCC or the LLVM implementation.

 Note